translate/pootle/docs/developers/styleguide.rst

     some cases, like URLs on *pootle_app* app):

     - ``{app}`` is the app name, which sometimes can be shortened, e.g. using **tp** to avoid the longish **translationproject**.
-If either a shortened app name or a full one is being used, the chosen app name must be used consistently across all the URL patterns for the app.
-The only exception to this are AJAX URL patterns which can use a different value for ``{app}``, that must be consistently used among all the AJAX URL patterns in the app.
+The chosen app name must be used consistently across all the URL patterns for the app.
     - ``{view}`` is a unique string which might consist on several words, separated with hyphens, that might not match the name of the view that is handled by the URL pattern.